 In his New York Times best-selling book “Outliers: The Story of Success,” Malcolm Gladwell highlights “practical intelligence” as an important component of achievement.

 That’s why Dr. Qubein introduced and leads the “President’s Seminar: Learning through Experience” each fall – a required course for first-year students.
 During the freshman seminar, Qubein focuses on topics that new students can benefit from immediately, such as time and energy management, fiscal literacy and presentation skills.
 He also shares with students his experience in communication, leadership and service.

 The seminar not only teaches students how to think critically and creatively, but it also gives them the practical skills they need to thrive in a competitive global marketplace.

 All of these initiatives lead to impressive outcomes for HPU graduates.
-In fact, 96 percent of alumni are employed or in graduate school within six months of earning their degree – 11 points higher than the national average.
+In fact, 97 percent of graduates are employed or in graduate school within six months of earning their degree – 11 points higher than the national average.